ember-learn/guides-source/guides/release/upgrading/editions.md

 #### Backwards Compatibility

-Tracked properties are fully backwards compatible with computed properties and `get`/`set`. computed properties that use tracked properties will automatically update without any need to add them to the dependencies:
+Tracked properties are fully backwards compatible with computed properties and `get`/`set`.
+Computed properties can depend on tracked properties like any other
+dependency:

 ```js
 import { tracked } from '@glimmer/tracking';